cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 In this project we need to build a model to classify traffic signs from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 As a start for the project we are given the dataset already split into training, validation and test datasets.

 First, I explored the different datasets using python and numpy methods such as "len()" or "np.ndarray.shape".
-The code for this step is contained in thesecond code cell of the IPython notebook.
-A summary od the datasets is:
+The code for this step is contained in the second code cell of the IPython notebook.
+A summary of the datasets is:

 Number of training examples = 34799